Talking to the Media and Using Social Media

 • When you are reaching an international audience, it is helpful to share news and information in different languages and from different parts of the world

-I have been an activist for almost 13 years, but only using social media for the last two years.
-However, with social media, I have been able to do more and reach more people around the world in the past two years than in all those previous years combined!
+Since starting to use social media, I have been able to do more and reach more people around the world than in all my previous years as an activist combined!
 Even though it can be a beast, and take a lot of time and passion, social media is here to stay.
-It is something wonderful that I didn't have when I was diagnosed over 20 years ago.
-You can make so many friends with people that are in the same situation as you, as well as obtain important information instantly."
+It is something wonderful that I didn't have when I was diagnosed more than 30 years ago.
+You can make so many friends with people that are in the same situation as you, as well as obtain important information instantly.

 Members of The Well Project community at USCHA 2022.